r6mez/IEEE-CS-25-BACKEND/Laravel/Laravel.md

 1. **Entry Point**: Everything starts in the `public/index.php` file.
 2. **HTTP Kernel**: Laravel loads the `App\Http\Kernel` class, which handles HTTP requests.
-3. **Middleware**: Laravel passes the request through global and route middleware.
+3. **Middleware**: Laravel passes the request throu gh global and route middleware.
 These can modify or reject the request (like checking if you're logged in).
 4. **Routing**: The request is matched to a route.
 5. **Controller/Closure Execution**: The matched route points to a controller method or a closure function, which contains the logic.
 6. **Response**: The controller returns a response (e.g., HTML or JSON), which is then sent back to the browser.